makma/fingerprintjs.com/content/author/martin-makarsky.md

 ---
 title: Martin Makarsky
-role: Developer Advocate
+role: Head of Developer Experience
 photo: /img/uploads/martinmakarsky.jpg
 bio: Developer Advocate and hacker.
 During the day I try to find ways to help people with code.
 At nights, Iʼm hacking at first glance incompatible pieces into meaningful structures
 ---